Dangabit/CVWO-Application/README.md

 PostgreSQL 12.9

 Web App Plans:
-- Modifying a task
 - Filtered view of tasks by tags
 - Revamp the look of the webpages (bootstrap)
-- Fix bug with Task creation redirecting back to itself after creation
 - Implement CSRF token back (temporarily disabled)
 - Implement security measures if needed